Ecological production by design.

 I am seeking actual examples of properties where regenerative agricultural practices have restored damaged land and increased their property values.
 Specifically, projects that used permaculture, holistic management / planned grazing, organics/biodynamics, soil foodweb / biofertile soils, and other regenerative agricultural practices.
 I want to find examples to support the growth and acceptance of these tools as potential means to create resilient, just, and sustainable human communities on the planet.
 To see some examples, keep reading below the fold.

 Would you like to turn your lawn or garden into an abundant edible oasis?
-The following slideshow will offer you the basic reasoning, principles, and plants to transform your home or workplace.
+The following slideshow will offer you the basic reasoning, medications principles, pharmacy and plants to transform your home or workplace.
 AppleSeed Permaculture is also available for consulting so that you can choose the appropriate plants and plant communities for your particular site.

 Ethan Roland of AppleSeed Permaculture presented this slideshow in September 2010 for two incredible organizations: The Kismet Rock Foundation in North Conway, NH and The Alchemy Juice Bar & Mama-lution in West Hartford CT.
 Both organizations are doing excellent social and ecological world-change work, and we highly recommended that you support their projects… Continue reading